 Travel and Vacations

 There are three times during the school year when the school is closed.
 These are during the Thanksgiving Break in November, the Christmas Break in December and the Spring Break in March.
 During those vacations all students need to leave campus and either go home or spend the vacation with a friend or a host family.
 Because the academic work at St. Mark’s is rigorous and because students work very hard during the school year we do NOT recommend that students spend vacation time going to SAT prep camps or other such academic programs.
 It is our experience that students who spend vacations resting, eating good food and sleeping well have a better academic experience than those who participate in academic vacation camps.
 Students who need help finding a place to stay during a vacation should speak with the International Student Advisor or their Faculty Advisor about a vacation placement.
 During the Spring Break and after the end of the school year St. Mark’s offers a variety of trips both cultural and athletic.
-For a full listing of trips available speak with Dr. Appell-Warren, see the Guide to Global Citizenship Opportunities or check the Global Citizenship website.
+For a full listing of trips available speak with Dr. Appell-Warren or see the Guide to Global Citizenship Opportunities.
 Please consult the published exam/assessment schedules online before booking travel home for vacation.
 Students are responsible for meeting all school responsibilities -- including assessments during the regularly scheduled times -- before departing campus.
 If you have questions about when your last scheduled commitments might be, please ask the Academics Office or the Dean's Office before you finalize your vacation plans.Depending on where a student is planning to travel during vacation there are a variety of public transportation options from the campus and from the Greater Boston Area, including a charter bus to New York City.
 Your Advisor, Ms. LaFreniere in the Deans Office, or Mrs. Ciampa, the Travel Coordinator for The Global Citizenship Office, can give you help.

 Students have two options for doing laundry at St. Mark’s.
 One option is to subscribe to the E&R Laundry service that is made available to all boarding students.
 With this service you can get your clothes washed and dry-cleaned.
 E&R will be sending a direct mailing to your homes or you can find information about this service in the Deans Office.
 The other option is to do your laundry yourself.
 There are machines in each of the dormitories or in the central laundry room in The Main Building.
 Quarters for doing laundry can be purchased at The Lion’s Pride – The School Store.